garfix/nli-go/doc/manual/knowledge-engineer/syntax.md

 ## Identifiers

- * variables start with a capital, followed by zero or more lowercase or underscore characters: A, Verb, Entity1, Noun_entity
+ * variables are CamelCased: A, Verb, Entity1, OrderedBlocks
- * predicates start with a lower case character, followed by zero or more upper, lower or underscore characters
- * atoms, like predicates
+ * predicates are snake_cased
+ * atoms are snake_cased
  * string constants: use single quotes: 'De Nachtwacht'; also numbers: '25' '1.5'
  * id: entity type and identifier between backticks: `person:38911` `:http://dbpedia.org/page/Michael_Jackson_(actor)`

- * relation: a predicate, followed by an argument list of terms: kick(john, jake)
- * relation set: multiple predicates, separated by space, or `none` for no an empty set
+ ## Terms

  A term can be any of these

  * atom